cms-opendata-workshop/workshop2022-lesson-dataset-scouting/_episodes/01-introduction.md

 analyzing data and coming up with incorrect conclusions.

 While no system is perfect, one way to guard against this is to only release well-understood, well-calibrated datasets and to make sure open data analysts *only* use these datasets.
-Because the CERN Open Data Portal is a mutable environment and some datasets may change over time as they are being validated, it is important that we make sure that analysts *only* use these vetted datasets.
 These datasets are given a [Digital Object Identifier (DOI)](https://www.doi.org/) code for tracking.
 And if there are ever questions about the validity of the data, it allows us to check the [data provenance](https://en.wikipedia.org/wiki/Data_lineage#:~:text=Data%20provenance%20refers%20to%20records,the%20data%20and%20its%20origins.).